Western German Football Association: History

-The history of the WDFV dates back to 1898 with the foundation of the Rhineland local Rheinischer Spiel-Verband, then following several mergers with other local football associations in Western Germany.
+The history of the WDFV dates back to 1898 with the foundation of the Rhineland local Rheinischer Spiel-Verband, then following several mergers with other local football associations in western Germany.
 It used to administer the Western German football championship for the next decades.
 In 1933, the association along with all other regional associations was disbanded by the Nazi government, with all German football competitions now organized – by the Reich.
-Soon after the World War II, football competitions in Western Germany typically restarted on an informal basis, with the association officially reintroduced in 1947.
+Soon after World War II, football competitions in western Germany typically restarted on an informal basis, with the association officially reintroduced in 1947.
 Until 1963, it had the jurisdiction on the Oberliga West, the regional division of the former lop level German Oberliga.
 After the introduction of the Bundesliga in 1963, the association's league system became a feeder to the nationwide divisions.
 In 2002, the football department merged with the Athletics Association of the North Rhine and was known as Western German Football and Athletics Association (Westdeutscher Fußball- und Leichtathletik Verband) until August 2016 when the WFLV took its present name after the two associations separated.

 The association has been operating an educational institute with a focus on sports since 1977.
 Target groups are the volunteers working in the football and athletics clubs in the country.
 The qualifications center is intended for all volunteer officials in organized sports of the WDFV and its other association members.
 Bases for the courses are the Sportschule Wedau in Duisburg, the Sportschule Kaiserau in Kamen and the Sportschule Hennef.